ivaleraM/GLFM/README.md

     (hidden) = GLFM.infer(data)

 where data is a structure containing:
-    X: N*D observation matrix of N samples and D dimensions
+    X: NxD observation matrix of N samples and D dimensions
-    C: 1*D string array indicating type of data for each dimension
+    C: 1xD string array indicating type of data for each dimension

 --- Alternative calls ---